 When will the site be set up?

-The site will be set up from Friday 20 November and will be operational from Friday 27 November.
+The site became operational on Friday 27 November 2020.
 We expect it to remain in place and operational for around 6 months, however this is subject to change.

 Why has this location been chosen

 The site has been chosen by the NHS and other partners due to the fact it is a large, open space with relatively easy access and does not suffer with any flooding issues.